 Today, Neville Chemical Company is one of the largest producers of hydrocarbon resins and solutions.
 Neville products are used in the manufacturing of printing inks, adhesives, rubber goods, plastics, paints, coatings and concrete cure.
 The resins enhance the performance characteristics of the manufactured products.

-The Company is led by President and CEO, Thomas F. McKnight who joined Neville in 1980.
+The Company is led by President and CEO, Denise J. Butler who joined Neville in 1997.

 Randi Dauler was elected Chairman of the Board in 2015 upon the death of her husband, L. Van V. Dauler, Jr. Ms. Dauler has served as a Board member since 2014.